 The nanny search landscape is changing

-The traditional agency has been complemented by an array of digital services.
+An array of digital services has complemented the traditional agency.
 And parents have embraced these new ways not just to find their perfect nanny, but also to research a potential Nanny.

-This makes it really important to consider not only what you are putting out there, but where you are putting it.
+This makes it important to consider what you are putting out there and where you are putting it.

 The what before the where